alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 # Background
-This README is dedicated to the 2026 BIOE 276 group project by Eli Allen, Anik Grearson, and Mikaela Salvador.
+This repository is dedicated to the 2026 BIOE 276 group project by Eli Allen, Anik Grearson, and Mikaela Salvador.

 ## Introduction
 Anthocyanins are a group of pigments that contribute to petal color intensity across many species of flowers.<sup>1</sup> These pigments also are important for providing tolerance to abiotic stressors, such as high UV radiation, extreme soil conditions, and low precipitation.<sup>2</sup>